albertbellonch/bellonch.com/_posts/2017-11-20-always-on-my-mind-by-pet-shop-boys.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/wDe60CbIagg" frameborder="0" allowfullscreen class="youtube"></iframe>

-*The fifth song, the only one from the list without a vocal track, will be out... song enough!*
+*The fifth song, the only one from the list without a vocal track, is available [here](/chase-by-giorgio-moroder).*